Scotiabank Arena: Arena 'Wars'

-When MLGL (Maple Leaf Gardens Limited, at the time, the controlling company of the Toronto Maple Leafs) lost out on their desire to be the franchise owners of the Raptors, competition between the two organizations heated up centred around venues.
-MLGL declined to allow Maple Leaf Gardens to be used for the NBA upstart as a result, pushing Bitove to secure rights to have the Raptors' opening seasons played at SkyDome until construction of the new stadium was complete.
+Maple Leaf Gardens Limited, at the time the controlling owner of the Toronto Maple Leafs, were considering plans to build a new arena when the Raptors were awarded to Bitove’s PBF Group.
+A race between the Raptors and Maple Leafs heated up centred around venues.
+The Raptors did not want to play in the antiquated Maple Leaf Gardens (other than when SkyDome was unavailable) and preferred the brand new multi-purpose SkyDome despite its vast size while their new arena was being built.

 The 1930s-era Maple Leaf Gardens was showing its age; the Maple Leafs in desperate desire for a new facility began developing plans for building an all-new stadium with one of the key criteria for the new location that it must be within close walking proximity to both the subway system and GO Transit.
 During the early stages of construction, MLGL floated to the media plans of their own to build a competing single-use stadium on adjacent property just to the north of the stadium atop the train sheds at Union Station (similar to how Madison Square Garden was constructed) as the new home for the Toronto Maple Leafs.
 The reaction from Raptors was nothing but anger.
-"This proposed (Maple Leaf) location really disturbs us," stated team president Richard Peddie, who went on to say that they would fight the Leafs "every step of the way" and he did not understand why the Leafs have refused to join with the Raptors at their site, claiming that the Leafs want to "build virtually on top of us".
 The major problem of the Union Station proposal was that the land that the stadium would have been built on was actually City of Toronto land that was leased out to Canadian National Railway and Canadian Pacific Railway, which were in a major, long-standing dispute over rent payments (dating back to 1969).
 As a result, MLGL offered the city $156 million (in 1997 dollars) in cash and assets to settle any and all outstanding claims and to buy the air rights above the Union Station train platforms.

-During this period, the Raptors were twice fined a million dollars (which were donated to their charitable foundation) by the NBA for missing deadlines to begin construction of their new arena, and disputes over the future of the arena resulted in John Bitove being forced to sell his stake to Allan Slaight as a result of a shotgun clause.
-Slaight—who wanted a joint arena deal with MLGL—then had majority ownership and immediately went into talks with MLGL, which eventually purchased both the Raptors and their partially completed arena.
+During this period, the Raptors were twice fined a million dollars (which were donated to their charitable foundation) by the NBA for missing deadlines to begin construction of their new arena, and disputes over the future of the arena resulted in John Bitove selling his stake to Allan Slaight as a result of a shotgun clause.
+Slaight then had majority ownership and immediately went into talks with MLGL, but realizing he could not share the building with the Maple Leafs, he subsequently sold both the Raptors and their partially completed arena to MLGL.
 This subsequently resulted in major modifications to the original design, which was basketball-specific, to make the arena become more suitable for hockey.
 Originally planned to cost $217 million, MLGL increased the budget to $265 million after taking control.